wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+= 1.6.9 =
+*released 01/19/15*

+* Added option to disable registration anti-spam protection.
+* Made various code improvements.
+* Improved some of the filters in the spam blocking algorithm.
+* Updated the spam filters.

 = 1.6.8 =
 *released 01/16/15*

 * Updated the spam filters.

 = 1.6.7 =
 *released 01/13/15*